 Scholarship - This scholarship is for assisting students seeking an Associate of Applied Science Degree in the EACC Nursing Program.
 The award is \$250 per semester, based on availability of funds to cover expenses of tuition, fees and books.
-Application deadline is August 15th.
+Application deadline is the first day of fall classes.